-This Court believed its ruling was compelled by Citizens United, but, as this petition will show, it was not.
+The SpeechNow Court believed its ruling was compelled by Citizens United, but, as explained here, it was not.
 The proposition upon which SpeechNow depends-that if super PAC expenditures do not corrupt, contributions to super PACs cannot corrupt either-is factually inaccurate and contradicts decades of bribery law.
 Moreover, two recent Supreme Court decisions substantially undermine SpeechNow's key premises.